HussienAlidinar/mednoise/README.md

 It contains:
 - various algorithms to handle and pre-process large amounts of medical image metadata
-- a highly tuneable interface for many usecases
+- a highly tuneable interface for a variety of  usecases
-- a complex structure that allows for easy integration into workflow/pipeline management systems
+- an inference-compatible structure that allows for easy integration into workflow/pipeline management systems (ex. airflow, luigi, snakemake)

 ##### Installation: